 The tasks of these two systems are to measure physical variables with the help of sound, magnetic, thermal, or physical detectors as well as using other means to detect anomalies in operation.

-The IoT technology creates seamless communication and interaction between the devices installed in industries.
+The Industrial IoT technology creates seamless communication and interaction between the devices installed in industries.
 It ensures real-time data collection and generation of accurate analytics reports.